brilliantlabsAR/docs/frame/building-apps-lua.md

 `frame.display.bitmap(x, y, width, color_format, palette_offset, data)` allows manually drawing to the screen.
 The bitmap is positioned with its upper-left at `x, y` with width `width` and the height automatically determined by the length of the data.  `color_format` can be one of 2, 4, or 16.
 By including less colors in your bitmap, you can fit more pixels into a smaller data string. `palette_offset` is a number between 0 and 15, where 0 means no offset.

 The sprite engine in Frame is capable of quickly rendering bitmap data to anywhere on the screen.
-Sprites data can be stored in one of three different color formats.
+Sprite data can be stored in one of three different color formats.
 2 color, 4 color, and 16 color.
 2 color mode will only use the first two colors in the color palette, but allows storing 8 pixels per byte of sprite data.
 4 color will use the first four colors in the palette, but requires twice as much data per pixel.
 Finally, 16 color mode allows accessing the entire color palette, but requires 4 bits per pixel.
 Pixel data in Lua is simply represented as a long string of all the pixels.
 The `width` parameter tells the sprite engine when to move to the next line when rendering out each pixel from the string.

 Each pixel represented by the pixel data simply indexes one of the colors from the color palette.
 For 2 color mode, a bit (pixel) value of `1` will print a pixel of color `WHITE`.
 The internal font glyphs used by the `text()` function are essentially all 2 color sprites.